Rupčine: Sub-neighborhoods

 Southern section of Rupčine, in the direction of Železnik, became known as Savska Terasa ("Sava Terrace").
-The foundations for the new Church of the Assembly of Saint John the Baptist, in the Đure Gavele Street, were consecrated on 16 April 2017 by the Patriarch of the Serbian Orthodox Church, Irinej.
+The foundations for the new The Church of Synaxis of the Saint John the Baptist, in the Đure Gavele Street, were consecrated on 16 April 2017 by the Patriarch of the Serbian Orthodox Church, Irinej.
 The lot was donated by the local resident Mrs. Borika Nikolić.
-Church was designed by architect Ljubica Bošnjak, and it should be completed by the end of 2023.
+Church was designed by architect Ljubica Bošnjak, and was to be completed by the end of 2023.
+It was finished and consecrated by the Patriarch Porfirije on 8 October 2023.